Introduction

 • extensible - current implementation focuses on Slack but additional approval collection mechanisms are trivial to implement.

-• out of the box Slack integration - the only needed Keel configuration is Slack auth token, Keel will start requesting approvals and users will be able to approve.
+• out of the box Slack integration - the only needed Keel configuration is Slack tokens, Keel will start requesting approvals and users will be able to approve.

 • stateful - uses SQLite for persistence so even after updating itself (restarting) it will retain existing info.